Pomona/Pomona/README.md

 Introduction
 ============

-Pomona is all about exposing your domain model as a REST API as painless as possible.
+Pomona is all about exposing your domain model as a REST API.
+With less pain.

 It was born out of my personal experience with being bored from manually implementing a whole new layer of DTO and mapping.
 With the feeling that I was repeating myself over